Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

         	  <td>Optimizing the code for the host CPU</td>
         </tr>
 </table>
-Each mode is identified with an integer and if there are any particular configuration with flags is indicated thanks to the acronym and there are the configurations (acronym - mode) that I have used according to my code:
+Each mode is identified with an integer and if there are any particular configuration with flags is indicated thanks to the acronym and there are the configurations (acronym - mode) that I have used according to my code:<br>
 <table>
         <tr>
             <th>Compiler Code</th>